Career Definition for a Program Manager

 Human Resources Managers

 Human resources managers act as the conduit between management and a company's employees, and their duties typically those associated with staffing and strategic planning.
 A 4-year degree in business or human resources is usually sufficient to obtain a position; more advanced opportunities may require a master's degree in a relevant field of study.
-According to the U.S. Bureau of Labor Statistics (BLS), human resources managers earned median annual wages of $104,440 in May 2015.
-Between 2014 and 2024, the BLS has projected a 9%, or faster than the national average, increase in employment nationwide for human resources managers (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), human resources managers earned median annual wages of $113,300 in May 2018.
+Between 2016 and 2026, the BLS has projected a 9%, or as fast as the national average, increase in employment nationwide for human resources managers (www.bls.gov).

 Training and Development Managers

 Training and development managers organize and implement programs that provide employees with the information they need to keep their industry knowledge and expertise up to date.
 Professional requirements include a bachelor's or master's degree in business, human resources or related subject area and prior experience in the field.
-Training and development managers who were employed in May 2015 were paid median salaries of $102,640 a year.
-Nationwide, job opportunities for of training and development managers are expected to increase by an average rate of 7% from 2014 to 2024 (www.bls.gov).
+Training and development managers who were employed in May 2018 were paid median salaries of $111,340 a year.
+Nationwide, job opportunities for of training and development managers are expected to increase by a faster than average rate of 10% from 2016 to 2026 (www.bls.gov).